Non-equilibrium dynamics of electron emission from cold and hot graphene under proton irradiation

-To explain the difference in secondary electron yield for hot electrons and a hot lattice we analyze the electron density distribution in both cases in Fig.\ \ref{fig:gsrhoslab}.
-Even though an electronic temperature of $10,000$ K is very high, it merely results in a small charge density difference compared to the ground-state electron density of graphene.
-Conversely, the electron density at an elevated lattice temperature is about two orders of magnitude higher.
-We note that as the long-range Coulomb interaction between proton and electrons decays as $1/r$, the enhancement of electron emission is not related to the charge density difference exactly at the impact point.
-The charge density at the elevated lattice temperature at the exact impact point is actually lower than in the ground state.
-On the contrary, the charge density at the impact point of the centroid trajectory (O) at the ground state is higher than the channeling trajectory (A), resulting in an enhanced yield (see Fig.~\ref{fig:seccom}).
-We also note that in addition to the difference in the electronic density, the atomic displacements at high lattice temperatures also change the exact position of the proton impact point relative to the carbon atoms.
-The structure and impact points at finite lattice temperature are shown in Fig.\ \ref{fig:lattT} of the supplemental information.
-This might introduce a slight variation of the secondary electron emission.
+To explain the modified secondary electron yield we analyze the electron density distribution in Fig.\ \ref{fig:gsrhoslab}.
+Even though an electronic temperature of 10,000 K is very high, it results in only a small charge density difference compared to the ground-state electron density of graphene.
+Conversely, the electron density difference at an elevated lattice temperature is about two orders of magnitude higher, significantly modifying the interaction between projectile and target material.
+We note that the enhanced electron emission does not just depend on the charge density difference exactly at the impact point, since the long-range Coulomb interaction decays as $1/r$.